langdon/summit-2015-lab-15812/labs/chapter2.md

 EXPOSE 80
 CMD ["/bin/bash", "/scripts/start.sh"]
 ```

+More generally:

+* Use a specific tag for the source image.
+Image updates may break things.
+* Place rarely changing statements towards the top of the file.
+This allows the re-use of cached image layers when rebuilding.
+* Group statements into multiline statements.
+This avoids layers that have files needed only for build.
+* Use `LABEL RUN` instruction to prescribe how the image is to be run.
+* Avoid running application as root user.
+* Use `VOLUME` instruction to create a host mount point for persistent storage.

 In the next lab we will fix these issues and break the application up into separate services.